 - The Art of the Possible: Data Governance Lessons Learned from Kentucky, Maryland, and Washington demonstrates how strong data governance in three states has enabled meaningful education research and informed policymaking.

-- Roadmaps on linking K–12 education data systems with foster care, early childhood, and postsecondary systems provide step-by-step guidance on making sure data systems are connected in ways that support collaboration and evidence-based policymaking.
+- Roadmaps on linking K–12 education data systems with foster care, early childhood, postsecondary, and workforce systems provide step-by-step guidance on making sure data systems are connected in ways that support collaboration and evidence-based policymaking.

 For even more resources on building robust, secure education data systems, see the Education Commission of the States, the Council of Chief State School Officers, and the State Support Team at the US Department of Education.